 So why does this matter?

 We talked about the benefits of microservice architecture a little bit before – it separates your services so that if one fails, your entire application doesn’t go down.
 For example, you might create another microservice that reads from your database, in addition to your contact form.
 If one of these services crash, the other can continue to run without requiring you to log into your server and restart your app.Another benefit is development speed.
 A “normal” architecture requires more testing to ensure that new code doesn’t interfere with the existing application.
 With microservices, a contact email and a database read, for example, are totally independent.
 You can make changes to one service, test that service, and deploy it immediately.
-New services can be added at any point without stressing about whether they’ll cause a breaking change.Microservices, like the contact form we created, are also easy to integrate into static sites.
+New services can be added at any point without stressing about whether they’ll cause a breaking change.Microservices, like the contact form we created, are also easy to integrate into an AWS static website.
 Over the last few years, static site generators have become incredibly popular, and for good reason – they’re fast, maintainable, and make it relatively easy to create a nice-looking site without much code.
 Microservices allow you to run a backend without all the maintenance that can scare people away from unmanaged hosting.
 They also provide a nice middle ground when creating your site – maybe you don’t need a full PHP or Rails application, but a static site just doesn’t quite do enough.
 Microservices with AWS Lambda allow you to handle traditional “server-side” operations by creating scripts like the one above and embedding them into your static pages.

 The connection between web development and a complex platform like AWS isn’t always immediately clear.
 AWS is often thought of as a service for administrators, but with a little bit of knowledge, it’s not too difficult to get started using it in your own projects.I want to clarify something – what we’ve created here is not a full microservice architecture.
 It’s just an example of how you might build one and only shows one component.
 But with AWS Lambda, creating more services like our contact form submission is easier than ever.
 Because Lambda offers functions as a service, you can focus more on the code and less on the infrastructure that runs it.
 You can follow our guide on creating a serverless contact form and modify it to perform other tasks for you – sending text messages with AWS Simple Notification Service (SNS) might be a good next step.
 AWS offers dozens of services, so if you look around, you’re sure to find something interesting to play with.The best way to learn is by doing.
 You can read all the documentation in the world, but until you get your hands dirty, it’s difficult to truly develop your skills.
 If this guide got you excited about the power of AWS, there are plenty of projects you can try out at little or no cost.
 The microservice we created here is covered under the AWS free tier – which applies to new AWS accounts for 12 months from the date they’re created.
 AWS also published a static web hosting guide that covers a $0.50 (yes, that’s cents) per month setup.
 What’s important is getting in there and using the services – the knowledge and skills will come with experience.Of course, if you want a more formal training program, that’s what we’re here for.
 Our mission is to help people of all skill levels learn cloud computing through real-world scenarios and hands-on training.
 Let us know in the comments if you have questions, or better yet, sign up for a free community account and find out where your cloud learning journey will take you.